gaybro8777/QueryOEM/README.md

 # Usage
-There are two diferent classes. **QueryOEM** will query a single equipment and **MultipleQueryOEM** is a wrapper which will return a list of <QueryOEM>
+There are two diferent classes. **QueryOEM** will query a single equipment and **MultipleQueryOEM** is a wrapper which will return a list of **QueryOEM** instances.

+Check the following usage for both classes:

 ## Quering a single equipment
 ```python